andrewscwei/actions/README.md

 ## `npm-deploy`

-Publishes to an NPM registry.
+Publishes to an NPM registry:
+  - Option to download artifact prior to deploying

 ### Usage